 The Health Systems Modeling track is designed for students interested in healthcare operations and policy.
 The courses in this track emphasize the application of mathematical and economic analysis to problems in public health policy and the design and operation of healthcare services.

-Students are expected to have completed both MATH 51 Linear Algebra and Differential Calculus of Several Variables, or an equivalent multivariable differential calculus course, and CS 106A Programming Methodology, or an equivalent general programming course, before beginning graduate study.
+Students are expected to have completed both MATH 51 Linear Algebra, Multivariable Calculus and Modern Applications, or an equivalent multivariable differential calculus course, and CS 106A Programming Methodology, or an equivalent general programming course, before beginning graduate study.
 These courses do not count toward degree requirements.

 The MS&E Master's section of the University Bulletin details the MS&E MS degree requirements.
 All programs represent substantial progress in the major field beyond the bachelor’s degree.